nianticlabs/simplerecon/README.md

 Once downloaded, use this [script](https://github.com/ScanNet/ScanNet/tree/master/SensReader/python) to export raw sensor data to images and depth files.

+You should change the `dataset_path` config argument for ScanNetv2 data configs at `configs/data/` to match where your dataset is.

 The codebase expects ScanNetv2 to be in the following format:

     dataset_path